AnaSantos05/ICG-Vivarium/README.md

   - arrow keys rotate and tilt the camera around the fox
   - when the fox rotates with `a` / `d` the camera follows his rotation

+## Performance / optimizations

+- trees and bushes are registered in `scenemanager` for frustum culling
+- objects that are far and fully outside the camera view are hidden
+- hidden objects are not rendered and do not cast shadows, which keeps the scene lighter while you move around the world

 ---

 # Development log